nickgerace/nickgerace.dev/about.md

 ## Me

 Hi.
-I am Nick, a Software Engineer at [NetApp](https://netapp.com) working on tools and infrastructure.
+I am Nick, a Software Engineer at [NetApp](https://netapp.com) working on cloud-native software, tools, and infrastructure.
 Want to talk?
 Please [DM me on Twitter](https://twitter.com/nickgeracehacks) or [send me an email](mailto:nickgerace@hey.com).

 ## This Site